jgdumas/plinopt/README.md

 | then | `i` | `j` | `value` |
 | ends with| `0` | `0` | `0` |
 |  |  |  |  |
+- `data` directory contains example matrices in this format